The Life of Béla Kéler

 Kéler, after his seven-month stay in hospital in Würzburg returned to Wiesbaden on May 4, 1870.
 As a result of the military regiment being moved to French battlefields, the spa was left without a musical body, since the members also played in the spa orchestra.
 Because the bandmaster Josef Kaschte (1821-1878) was also leaving, Béla Kéler accepted an offer by the spa society board to organize and lead a new orchestra as of July 25, 1870.
 In the winter months between 1870/1871, the promenade concerts took place in Hotel Victoria.
 At the beginning of April 1871, the concerts returned to the Wiesbaden spa building.

 Kéler left his post at the head of the spa orchestra in Wiesbaden on December 31, 1872.
-It probably had to do with a new law in Prussia, which ordered the closure of all casinos by the end of that year at latest, and which brought with it an expectation of dramatic losses of visitors to the spa.
+It probably had to do with a new law in Prussia, which ordered the closure of all casinos by the end of that year at latest.

 Looking for new engagements (1873)